rpriam/book1/README.md

-## Data files and companion jupyter notebooks for the new book: <br />
+## Data files and companion jupyter notebooks for the new book - 27 Dec.
+2022 <br />

 ## "Linear and Deep Models Basics with Pytorch, Numpy, and Scikit-Learn" <br />
  <br />